stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 were sparing; but enough appeared to tell of our quest for reported Australian ruins and to chronicle our various preparatory steps.

-  Professors William Dyer of the college&rsquo;s geology department (leader of the Miskatonic Antarctic Expedition of 1930&ndash;31), Ferdinand C. Ashley of the department of ancient history, and Tyler M. Freeborn of the department of anthropology&mdash;together with my son Wingate&mdash;accompanied me.
+  Professors William Dyer of the college's geology department (leader of the Miskatonic Antarctic Expedition of 1930&ndash;31), Ferdinand C. Ashley of the department of ancient history, and Tyler M. Freeborn of the department of anthropology--together with my son Wingate--accompanied me.
 My correspondent Mackenzie came to Arkham early in 1935 and assisted in our final preparations.
 He proved to be a tremendously competent and affable man of about fifty, admirably well-read, and deeply familiar with all the conditions of Australian travel.
 He had tractors waiting at Pilbarra, and we chartered a tramp steamer of sufficiently